 Our accuracy is out of specification, so what went wrong?
 Why was the method sufficient at one concentration but not the others?
-Here we are seeing the effects of incorrectly using a single point calibration.
+Here we are seeing the effects of incorrectly using a single-point calibration.
 To investigate, we return to the lab and perform a multipoint calibration across the desired range and plot the results:

 Here we can see the advantages of plotting and visualizing our data.
 The multipoint calibration shows the true response of the detector to the sample concentration.
 It does not go through the origin point.
 Single point calibrations use the origin in order to obtain a straight line so we assume in these cases that a zero-concentration sample would give a response of zero.
-The original study was lucky that the chosen check standard concentration happened to be around the area which the two models have the least difference.
+The original study was lucky that the chosen check standard concentration happened to be around the area where the two models have the least difference.

-So how do we decide if a single point calibration is suitable?
+So how do we decide if a single-point calibration is suitable?
 We can use excel and a little stats knowledge!

 Prepare and run several calibration standards across the desired measurement range and look for the regression tool in the Data Analysis Toolpack in excel: